 South Africa's new Consumer Protection Bill came into effect in 2011.
 The new act requires virtually every product label in South Africa's food and beverage industry to be changed to comply with mandatory GE labeling requirements.
 However, strong criticism from stakeholders in the food chains, due to the ambiguity and complexity of the issue, has resulted in the Department of Trade and Industry (DTI) appointing a task team to address the conflicts and confusion of the labeling regulation.
-A workshop, that would serve as a consultative forum with stakeholders to finalize the task team's proposed amendments on GE labeling, is scheduled to be held at the end of July in Pretoria.
+A workshop that served as a consultative forum with stakeholders to finalize proposed amendments on GE labeling was held in July of 2014.
+However, new GE labeling regulations have not yet been published and the issues is still lingering.